6 easiest orchids to grow, with longwood’s greg griffis

 longwood’s orchid extravaganza

-LONGWOOD GARDENS’ annual Orchid Extravaganza, in Kennett Square, Pennsylvania, runs through March 25, 2018.
+LONGWOOD GARDENS’ annual Orchid Extravaganza, in Kennett Square, Pennsylvania, runs through late March.
 Details and ticket information is at this link.
-For more about Greg Griffis’s beginning orchid class, click here.
+For more about Greg Griffis’s online orchid class from Longwood, click here.

 prefer the podcast version of the show?